markwilliams970/changeset-utils/Apps/Changeset-Mover/README.md

 ## License

-AppTemplate is released under the MIT license.
+This App is released under the MIT license.
 See the file [LICENSE](./LICENSE) for the full text.

 ##Documentation for SDK